Nara-Network/nara-stable-ovault/docs/CROSS_CHAIN_DEPLOYMENT.md

 **Deploys:**

-- ✅ `StakedUSDeOFT` - Mint/burn OFT for snUSD on spoke
+- ✅ `StakednUSDOFT` - Mint/burn OFT for snUSD on spoke

 ---